 The module covered different aspects of the software systems design process — choosing an appropriate software lifecycle model, the interaction between developer and customer, the management of information, development of efficient and secure databases, the design of user interfaces, validation and protection of data, besides techniques to counter security threats.

 Group Project: University Management System

 During the second half of the Autumn semester, I had to work on a group project, which was about creating a University Management System.
-We had to come up with a robust design that had to be represented using different UML diagrams - use case, class, database and state machine.
+We had to come up with a robust design that had to be also presented using different UML diagrams — use case, class, database and state machine.
 Building a secure and efficient database was a major part of the design process.
-My main responsibility was the GUI, although I have contributed to all stages - the design, the actual implementation and the testing.
+My main responsibility was the GUI, although I have contributed to all stages — design, implementation, and testing.

-The system supports users with different roles - administrators, registrars, teachers and students.
+The system supports users with different roles — administrators, registrars, teachers, and students.
 All of them have different privileges.
-The administrators are responsible for creating users and assigning roles, adding departments, degrees and modules.
-Registrars deal with students - they make new student registrations and assign optional modules to them.
-Teachers can add grades and decide if the student might progress, based on the student's status and grades.
-The students can see their personal details and status - registration number, modules and grades, or they can see their degree outcome if they have graduated.
+The administrators are responsible for creating users and assigning roles, adding departments, degrees, and modules.
+Registrars deal with students — they make new student registrations and assign optional modules to them.
+Teachers can add grades and decide if the student can progress, based on their status and grades.
+The students can see details, such as registration number, modules and grades, and the degree outcome.

 Achieved Result: First (85%)

 Assignment: 8-Off Solitaire